Key Takeaways

 Implement Quality Assurance Protocols

-Pre-Production Inspections (PPI) confirm material quality, approve final samples, and check machinery setup before manufacturing begins.
+Pre-Production Inspection (PPI): Confirm raw material quality, approve final samples, and verify machinery setup before manufacturing begins.

-During Production Inspections (DUPRO) track progress, perform random checks, and ensure processes follow approved methods at the 20–50% stage.
+During Production Inspection (DUPRO): Monitor progress at the 20-50% production stage, perform random checks, and ensure processes follow approved methods.

-Pre-Shipment Inspections (PSI) provide the final safeguard, verifying finished goods, packaging, and compliance documentation before delivery.
+Pre-Shipment Inspection (PSI): Conduct final verification of finished goods, packaging, and compliance documentation before shipment.

 Clear standards underpin these inspections.
 The AQL (Acceptable Quality Limit) framework sets defect thresholds, typically 2.5 for general goods.
 This means the maximum number of defects allowed in a batch should not exceed 2.5%.